gvwilson/sensibleadventures/coriandel/coriandel.md

 "You remember.
 You remembered as soon as I mentioned it.
 And I bet all of Ishad's other students remember too."

 "You think so?
-Well, what I think they'll remember is that you won your first four umram matches in a row, and only lost the fifth one because the referee was so besotted with that redhead from Colway that he practically came out there to help him."
+Well, what I think they remember is that you won your first four *umram* matches in a row, and only lost the fifth one because the referee was so besotted with that redhead from Ruuda that he practically came out there to swing his sword for him."

 "It wasn't quite that bad."

-"It weeping was so that bad!"
+"It weeping was so that bad!

-"Sh, keep your voice down!"

-"I will not!
 Damn it, Vurt, why do you always chew on yourself like this?
 You want to know what I remember?
 I remember you walking half an hour out of your way every day for three weeks just so you'd happen to be on Six Ears Square when those Darpani kids were on their way to the market.
 Nobody tried to tar their faces with you ten strides behind them, did they?
 And you didn't even know their names!"

 "String Flute Coughing and Milk Bear In Summer."